cuthbertLab/music21/buildDoc/rst/usingEclipse.rst

 to modify code using SVN for Eclipse.

 **IMPORTANT: BEFORE BEGINNING, UNINSTALL ALL EXISTING VERSIONS OF MUSIC21.
-ADDITIONAL VERSIONS OF MUSIC21  INSTALLED IN OTHER LOCATIONS WILL CAUSE FIRE AND BRIMSTONE TO RAIN DOWN FROM THE SKIES.**
+ADDITIONAL VERSIONS OF MUSIC21 INSTALLED IN OTHER LOCATIONS CAN CAUSE DIRECTORY ROUTING PROBLEMS.**

 Installing Eclipse